jhiramt/Melville-the-Nonsense-Whale/README.md

 > This will run every time you open a new terminal session.

 ## Compiling
-I compiled the included [seababble](seababble) binary on MacOS.
+I compiled the included [seababble](seababble) binary on macOS.
 For other systems and distributions, you'll want to compile [seababble.c](src/seababble.c) for yourself with
 ```
 cc seababble.c -o seababble
 ```